bakaneko152/telem/docs/reference/InputAdapter.md

 InputAdapter:addComponentByPeripheralID (id: string)
 ```

-This function calls `peripheral.wrap(id)` and appends the result to `self.components` with a key of `id`.
-If a peripheral was not found, an error is thrown.
+This function calls `component.proxy(id)` and appends the result to `self.components` with a key of `id`.
+If a component was not found, an error is thrown.

 ### `addComponentByPeripheralType`